Ex-spy who betrayed Russia critically ill after exposure to mystery substance

 Litvinenko, 43, was an outspoken critic of Putin who fled Russia for Britain six years before he was poisoned.
 He died after drinking green tea laced with the rare and very potent radioactive isotope at London’s Millennium Hotel.

-Skripal was arrested in 2004 and later admitted betraying agents to Britain's MI6 foreign intelligence service in return for money, some of it paid into a Spanish bank account, Russian media reported at the time.
+Skripal was arrested in 2004 and later admitted betraying agents to Britain's MI6 in return for money, some of it paid into a Spanish bank account, Russian media reported at the time.

 While there is no evidence of any Kremlin connection in Skripal's case, intelligence analyst Glenmore Trenear-Harvey, who formerly worked for MI6, told NBC News he believes the case has the hallmarks of Putin's involvement.